cuckydev/TONYRE/README.md

 - Backend unfinished
 - Game depends on hack to clear class memory on construction automatically (see Code/Core/Support/Class.cpp)
 - Create-A-Park crashes
+- Original memory management code is still partially in place